liberatorea94/AJ_Portfolio/README.md

 # AJ_Portfolio
 ## Under Construction as of 09/2025
 A portfolio containing data science and research projects.
 I can be reached via [LinkedIn](https://www.linkedin.com/in/aj-liberatore-118b551a0/) or email (liberatorea94@gmail.com).
-A copy of my resume can viewed [here](https://github.com/liberatorea94/AJ_Portfolio/blob/8732c3611dde9687b86cbf72a36d4ab78bf5d3f2/images/Online%20Resume.pdf), up to date with February 2021.
+A copy of my resume can viewed [here](https://github.com/liberatorea94/AJ_Portfolio/blob/3f619052f5230c3dd9b8dbc787c245fb2712d74d/images/Online%20Resume%20092025.pdf), up to date with September 2025.

 ## About AJ
 AJ Liberatore is a professional data scientist who has specialized in business intelligence and investigative analytics.
 In previous roles, he has taken on a variety of projects, most notably including the support of VA hiring, training, and project management initiatives as well as contributions to numerous public healthcare programs.